neuralinsight-r/dryer_monitor/README.md

 # Dryer_Buzzer (IoT Appliance State Monitor)

+My mom's dryer didn't come with a buzzer nor does it support one as an available option.
+This is a small passion project to resolve the issue of mom not knowing when the cycle was complete aside from either setting a timer on her phone and/or periodically checking on the dryer.
 An IoT automation solution deployed on a Raspberry Pi Zeor W (v1) that utilizes an ADXL345 accelerometer to track dryer vibration cycles.
 It incorporates a time-delayed state machine to prevent false positives and alerts users via a physical GPIO buzzer and SMS notifications via the Twilio API upon cycle completion.

 ## 🛠️ Engineering & QA Highlights
 From a Quality Engineering perspective, this project emphasizes robust error boundaries, security, and edge-case resilience: